roytang/blog/content/replies/2016/04/d28bv3n/index.md

 - Philippines
 ---

-Someone PM'd me this:\n\n"He's the author of Airline Passenger's Rights Bill.
-It requires airlines to provide free food for 2-hr flight delay and free phone or internet and hotel for cancelled flights."\n\nColmenares is more recently well-known for pushing for the SSS pension increase which was vetoed by the president.\n
+Someone PM'd me this:

+"He's the author of Airline Passenger's Rights Bill.
+It requires airlines to provide free food for 2-hr flight delay and free phone or internet and hotel for cancelled flights."

+Colmenares is more recently well-known for pushing for the SSS pension increase which was vetoed by the president.\n